olavolav/uniplot/README.md

 In alphabetical order:

+* `character_set` - Which Unicode character set to use.
+User `"boxplot"` for the Boxplot character set with 4x resolution, or `"braille"` for the Braille character set with 8x resolution.
+The latter has a lighter look overall.
+  Defaults to `"boxplot"`.
 * `color` - Draw series in color.
 Defaults to `False` when plotting a single series, and to `True` when plotting multiple.
 Also accepts a list of strings, to modify the default order of